-How do our plantable candles work?
+How does our plantable candles work?

 What is the candle wax made of?